froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/10.png)

-### Run the test failover from Germany West Central to the Sweden Central Region
+### Run the test failover from France Central to the Sweden Central Region
 Navigate to the recovery plan created in the previous task.

 ![image](./img/11.png)